civilian/ldloans/minor-notes.md

         - using NODE_PATH, all of them don't work,
         - the only solution is a custom [command.sh](./reactjs-jwt-authentication/command.sh) that makes sure that the local directory has a simbolic link to an external installation of node_modules.

 ## Investigating the docker image

 - https://pythonspeed.com/articles/base-image-python-docker-images/
 - It's investigated to take advantange of a previous investigation.
 Where i updated all the versions (from the SO base image to all the versions in requirements.txt).
-- I realize that the python images come from debian but again I choose Ubuntu because the community is bigger and the errors are fixed faster because of that.
+- I realize that the python images come from debian but I choose Ubuntu because the community is bigger and the errors are fixed faster.
 More importantly i have previously solved various bugs in the ubuntu machine which will help alocating resources(time) in the problem at hand.
 - The building of the image may be slower but this in a real world example will be optimized by creating a base image with everything we need and uploading that to a registry of our own.
 - The version of the base image is 18.04 and not 20.04 to take advantange of the longer release/debugging time passed in the community.